puffnfresh/ray/README.md

     addSbtPlugin("org.brianmckenna" % "ray" % "0.1")

+Now you can add an import to your application's `project/Build.scala`:

+    import org.brianmckenna.ray.RoyBuild

+And extend your `Build` with the `RoyBuild` trait:

+    object ApplicationBuild extends Build with RoyBuild

-And finally add the following lines to the settings call in your application's `project/Build.scala`:
+Finally add the following lines to the `settings` call:

     royEntryPoints <<= (sourceDirectory in Compile)(base => base / "assets" ** "*.roy"),